Phytosanitary certificate and other measures against plant pests when trading plants, plant products and other objects with countries outside the EU

 When we have registered you in the system, you will receive an automatically generated password sent to your registered e-mail address.

-From the 1st of July 2023 it is mandatory to apply for an electronic phytosanitary certificate via the EU common system TRACES NT for consignments to Argentina, Panama, the United Kingdom, Costa Rica, Mexico and Peru.
+From the 1st of July 2023 it is mandatory to apply for an electronic phytosanitary certificate via the EU common system Traces for consignments to Argentina, Panama, the United Kingdom, Costa Rica, Chile and Mexico.

-Click on this link for more information on how to register in TRACES NT and apply for an ePhyto.
+Click on this link for more information on how to register in Traces and apply for an ePhyto.

 Fees for a phytosanitary certificates and pre‑export certificates